 Chlorophyllin is very closely related to chlorophyll, the green pigment found in most plants that converts the sun’s energy and carbon dioxide to sugar and oxygen.
 Without chlorophyll there would be no oxygen, no food, no people and no incontinence.
 By adding sodium and copper to chlorophyll the pigment can be dissolved in water and becomes chlorophyllin.

 Chlorophyllin has interested scientists and physicians for many years.
-It has been used to cleanse and accelerate the healing of open wounds, to decrease the inflammation in radiation burns and, principally, to decrease odor in patients with colostomies or who were incontinent of urine or feces.
+It has been used to cleanse and accelerate the healing of open wounds, decrease the inflammation in radiation burns and decrease odor in patients with colostomies or who were incontinent of urine or feces.

 Yet chlorophyllin has been all but forgotten by physicians in this country, but not in the former Soviet Union, where annually clinical studies are still published concerning the effectiveness of chlorophyllin in the treatment of a number of disorders.
 Since many of these publications are not available in the United States, only Western literature can be evaluated for the purpose of determining the real benefits of chlorophyllin.

-In the absence of such needed scientific proof, it can at least be said that chlorophyllin, taken as a tablet, has been extensively used in the past for the treatment of fecal and urinary odor.
-In cream form it has been used for a number of wound related problems including non-healing or severely irritated radiation therapy burns.
+In the absence of such needed scientific proof, it can at least be said that chlorophyllin, taken as a tablet, has been extensively used in the past to treat fecal and urinary odor.
+In cream form it has been used for a number of wound-related problems including non-healing or severely irritated radiation therapy burns.
 Chlorophyllin might be effective in both forms.

-The color green will pop up in all sorts of strange places as a result of such therapy, and that may be why this drug is not seen as much any more.
+The color green will pop up in all sorts of strange places as a result of such therapy, and that may be why this drug is not seen as much anymore.
 Urine and feces will turn green.
-Green pigment in clothing is extremely hard to wash out (like grass stains).
-Aside from that, there seems little if any evidence that chlorophyllin can cause any harm.
+The green pigment in clothing is extremely hard to wash out (like grass stains).
+Aside from that, there seems little, if any, evidence that chlorophyllin can cause any harm.

 So chlorophyllin may be worth considering.
 It is certainly a drug that needs to be rigorously investigated by the medical community for all of its proposed benefits.

 Remember – natural products are not always necessarily safe.
 A lot depends on your personal health status.
-Be sure to follow directions on product labels and talk to your pharmacist or physician or other healthcare professional before using.
+Be sure to follow directions on product labels and talk to your healthcare professional before using.